willbush/onos-adjustable-traffic-monitor/README.md

 Now with the network tower toplogy up and running, ONOS should detect the devices and you should see the topology on the Web GUI.
 However, you probably only see the switches. if you hit the `/` or `\` key it will bring up a quick help.
 From there you can discover that the host visibility can be toggled with the `H` key.
 Hit that key and make sure it says the host are visible.
 Now if you still cannot see them, you probably need to do a `pingall` in mininet so that all the hosts are discovered.
 Now you should see a toplogy with switches and hosts.

 Now click Slide-out Toplogy in the bottom left corner and click the icon that looks like a 4 pointed star.
-When you mouse over the icon it should say "Sample Meowster Topo Overlay," I have not taken the time to go through everything and give stuff sensable names yet.
 When you click that icon the bottom row (row below it) will change.
-These icons in the bottom row are like the different overlay settings for this app.
-The right-most icon "link mode" is really more like all-port trafic monitoring mode.
-The middle icon "mouse mode" is just from their Topo overlay example code, which I have been playing around with.
-The left most icon removes or "cancels" these overlays.
+The right most icon will enable monitoring, the middle lets to select the threshold (0 KBps is default), and left most icon disables or cancels the traffic monitoring overlay.

-Click the "link mode" far right icon and the links between switches and hosts should turn green showing the traffic.
 You can `pingall` in mininet a few times to generage traffic or if you want to really send a lot of traffic through then use `iperf` in mininet.
 If you just type in that command it will select two hosts to send the traffic between, otherwise you can specify the hosts.
 Type `help iperf` in mininet for more info.

 ###IntelliJ development